 The best homemade protein bars I ever made, besides quaker protein bars and chocolate coconut protein bars.
 These are to die for!
 Delicious, moist and extremely crunchy inside and outside.
 Every bite feels like a Crispy Crunch bite.
 You know that bar?!
 Even if you skip the topping, the protein bars are crunchy.
 Although that means missing out on toasted almonds and chocolate.
 How can you skip that and why?!
 Believe it or not, nutritional info won’t change much if you omit the topping.

 I played around with these protein bars 5 times: no chocolate, without almonds, with chocolate chips, even using chocolate and berry protein powders.
 Every time they came out amazing – foolproof recipe.
 And the best part is the bars are ridiculously easy to make – 10 minutes, 6 ingredients and no baking.
 They are vegan, gluten free and dairy free.

 I made protein bars high fat instead of high in carbs and sugar on purpose.
-My recommended daily fat intake is 50 g per day and these bars contain 14 g of healthy fats.
-So, don’t be scared.:) I’d rather eat healthy fats than sugar.
+I’d rather eat healthy fats than sugar.
 And that’s my main problem with all commercial protein bars, not to mention a horrible list of ingredients.
 Even so popular Quest bars.
 I’m #sorrynotsorry but there is nothing good about Quest bars.
 Unless you travel a lot, I do not recommend Quest bars.

-I recently found my favourite plant based protein powder ever – Vega.
+I recently found my favourite plant based protein powder – Vega Sport.
 I like the fact I can mix it with water and it tastes delicious.
-I would rather eat than drink my calories.
 I used Vega vanilla, chocolate and berry to make these homemade protein bars, as well as Sunwarrior protein powder.
 I do not recommend using plain pea or hemp protein powder in this recipe.
 Check out my full list of clean protein powders I like the taste, ingredients’ list and price of.

 - 1/3 cup coconut oil